 Co-washing works best if you stick to lightweight products that don't include heavy oils.
 It's tough to completely wash away petroleum-based products without a foaming agent like sodium lauryl or, preferably, sodium laureth sulfate (found in traditional shampoos).
 Your hair may feel clean for a while if you only co-wash while using these products, but over time, the buildup will get worse.
 If you're committed to co-washing, use more water-based products that are easier to wash away without the need for drying suds.

 Co-Washing With a Heavy Product

 Ignoring Your Scalp

 While one of the main purposes of conditioner washing is to provide a gentle cleansing method for your strands, it's important to show your scalp some love, too.
 Make sure you're rubbing your scalp thoroughly to loosen and remove dirt, grime, and buildup.
-"There are many co-washes on the market, so finding one that really focuses on ensuring your scalp is clean is key," says Huffnagle.
+"There are many co-washes on the market, so finding one that really focuses on ensuring your scalp is clean is key," says Armstrong.
 Whether you alternate co-washes with shampoos or you only stick to co-washing, spend a little more time rubbing your scalp than you do on your hair.
-Remember: good hair growth begins with a clean and healthy scalp, so make that the focus of each cleansing session.
+Remember: good hair growth requires a clean and healthy scalp, so make that the focus of each cleansing session.

 Not Detangling Thoroughly

 Part of cleansing and conditioning is detangling.
 Your hair products will work much better and deliver more even results when they reach all of your strands.
 And, tangled hair will not only look less than stellar in its final style, it won't get all the benefits of the products you put on it.
 Hair that's saturated with conditioner is in prime detangling condition, whether you use your fingers, a comb, or detangling brush, so take advantage.